nautobot/nautobot/nautobot/docs/development/apps/api/ui-extensions/object-views.md

 +++ 2.4.0

 The `TemplateExtension.object_detail_panels` should be a list or tuple of Panel objects (as provided by the `nautobot.apps.ui` module).
-A variety of base classes are available; refer to the relevant section of documentation for details.
+A variety of base classes are available; refer to the [relevant section of documentation](../../../../code-reference/nautobot/apps/ui.md) for full details.
+You may also find the [UI Component Framework documentation](../../../core/ui-component-framework.md) a useful reference as most of the concepts described therein apply to template extensions as well.

 For example: